Burke baronets

 There have been two baronetcies created for persons with the surname Burke, both in the Baronetage of Ireland.
-As of 2014, one creation is extant.
+As of 2014, one such creation still exists.

 The Burke Baronetcy, of Glinsk in the County of Galway, was created in the Baronetage of Ireland on 2 August 1628 for Sir Ulick Burke, 1st Baronet (c.1594–c.1660).
 Sir Ulick Burke, 3rd Baronet, was a politician.
 This title became extinct upon the death of Sir Theobald Burke, 13th Baronet, in 1909.
 Two of his younger brothers gained distinction: Thomas Henry Burke was Permanent Under-Secretary at the Irish Office for many years before being assassinated in the 1882 Phoenix Park Murders; Augustus Nicholas Burke was a notable Anglo-Irish artist.

 The family seat was Glinsk Castle, near Ballymoe, County Galway.

 The Burke Baronetcy, of Marble Hill in the County of Galway, was created in the Baronetage of Ireland on 5 December 1797 for Thomas Burke.
 He raised an infantry regiment at his own expense during the Napoleonic Wars.
 The second and third Baronets both sat as Members of Parliament for County Galway.
 The fifth Baronet served as High Sheriff of County Galway in 1883.
 The seventh Baronet was a deputy lieutenant of County Galway.
 Three other members of the family may also be mentioned.
 Charles Granby Burke (1814–1898), second son of the second Baronet, was Master of the Court of Common Pleas (Ireland) from 1852 to 1882.
 James Henry Burke (1816–1882), third son of the second Baronet, was a major-general in the Bombay Engineers.
 His son James Henry Thomas Joseph FitzGerald Burke (1853–1902) was a captain in the Royal Navy.

 The family seat was Marble Hill House, near Loughrea, County Galway.